 Lower your water heater temperature if it is set at "high" or above 60°C/140°F. You may need a temperature of 60°C/140°F for a dishwasher, but for general household use you should reduce the water temperature to 54°C/130°F.

-Safety Warning: Contact the Union Gas Call Centre or a TSSA registered heating contractor for instructions before attempting to change the thermostat setting!
+Safety Warning: Contact our Customer Call Centre or a TSSA registered heating contractor for instructions before attempting to change the thermostat setting!